-- Selected suitable accounting policies and applied them consistently; - Made judgements and estimates that were reasonable and prudent; and - Complied with the code and its application to the Accounts of the Chief Constable of Surrey. - Kept proper accounting records which are up to date; and - Taken reasonable steps for the prevention and detection of fraud and other irregularities.
+- Selected suitable accounting policies and applied them consistently; - Made judgements and estimates that were reasonable and prudent including assessments of going concern; and - Complied with the code and its application to the Accounts of the Chief Constable of Surrey. - Kept proper accounting records which are up to date; and - Taken reasonable steps for the prevention and detection of fraud and other irregularities.

-I approve the Statement of Accounts for the year ended 31 March 2021.
+I approve the Statement of Accounts for the year ended 31 March 2022.
 Gavin Stephens Chief Constable Dated:

-I certify that the Draft Statement of Accounts gives a true and fair view of the financial position of the Chief Constable of Surrey at the accounting date and of the income and expenditure for the year ended 31 March 2021.
+I certify that the Draft Statement of Accounts gives a true and fair view of the financial position of the Chief Constable of Surrey at the accounting date and of the income and expenditure for the year ended 31 March 2022.

+Authory Grospand
-Peter Gillett CPFA Executive Director of Commercial and Finance Services Dated: 27 July 2021

-Annual Governance Statement
+Anthony Croxford FCMA Chief Digital and Information Officer and Interim Executive Director of Commercial and Finance Services/Chief Finance Officer Dated: 29 July 2022 Annual Governance Statement

-Surrey Police

-Chief Constable's Annual Governance Statement 2020-21
+Surrey Police Chief Constable's Annual Governance Statement 2021-22